memaLuaeed/Sunumu/README.md

 <p align="left">
   I'm a computer science student

-- 🎓 3rd year computer science student at Autonomus University of Barcelona
+- 🎓 last year computer science student at Autonomus University of Barcelona
-- 🔭 I’m currently working on diverse projects related with robotics and machine learning
+- 🔭 I’m currently working on diverse projects related with mobile and machine learning
-- 🌱 I’m currently learning about full-stack development, robotics and computer vision
+- 🌱 I’m currently learning about full-stack development, project management and prototyping
 - 🤔 Exploring new technologies and new solutions
 - 😄 Pronouns: He/him
 <!-- - ⚡ Fun fact: -->